 Tonight, the Perpetual Notion Machine again explores the realm of gene editing.
-Five years ago this month, PNM talked with biomedical engineer Kris Saha about the process and techniques of gene editing.
-Borrowing an innate immunity mechanism in bacteria called CRISPR, and its Cas9 protein, scientists have been learning how to use, or essentially program, […]
+Five years ago this month, PNM talked with biomedical engineer Kris Saha about the process and techniques of […]

 Stuart Newman on CRISPR, commercialization of genes